bowmnath/cis-457-w22/activities/week-09-routing.md

     messages mean?
     Why are they important?

+25. BGP is a distance-vector (actually, a path-vector) protocol.
+    Give a few reasons why this is a better fit for an inter-networking protocol than a link-state protocol would be.

-25. Consider routing a packet to a distant prefix `X`.
+26. Consider routing a packet to a distant prefix `X`.
     For each of the following, state whether it is the responsibility of BGP or OSPF.
     * Determining which ASes packet will go through along the way.